Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store capsules at room temperature in a dry place away from excessive heat and moisture.
-Keep the bottle tightly closed and out of reach of children and pets.
-Use a child‑resistant cap and avoid storing in bathrooms where humidity fluctuates.
+Store capsules at room temperature in a dry place away from excess heat and moisture.
+Keep the bottle tightly closed.
+Bathrooms are often a poor storage location because humidity changes quickly.

 Side Effects and Safety